fourieraudio/node-capnp/README-FOURIER.md

 Running `npm install` after adding this dependency will acquire the module and compile its contents.
-Note that npm very helpfully swallows all output when building as part of an install script like this, and will appear to have simply hung for ~some time whilst it performs to compilation.
+Note that npm very helpfully swallows all output when building as part of an install script like this, and will appear to have simply hung for ~some time whilst it performs the compilation.
 What even is developer experience.
 To see the output of the compilation process, you must run `npm install` from within the package's source directory.